How to: Load Google Sheets or CSVs into BigQuery

 Screenshot_2023-02-09_at_6.42.36_PM.png

-Loading Large CSVs as BigQuery tables
+Loading Large CSVs as BigQuery Tables

 For large CSVs that exceeds the maximum size in BigQuery, you can leverage Google Cloud Storage (GCS) buckets for your work!